HLTH 501 Biostatistics

 Rationale

-The purpose of this biostatistics course is to provide students in the Master of Public Health program the opportunity to attain statistical literacy.
+The purpose of this biostatistics course is to provide the student in the Master of Public Health program the opportunity to attain statistical literacy.
 It is important for public health professionals to be able to understand, apply, and effectively articulate concepts pertaining to research design, data collection, data analysis, results reporting, statistical testing and interpretation.
 Additionally these professionals must be able to critically evaluate the public health scientific literature in light of the aforementioned concepts.

 Course Assignment